Updated March 2026

 Common Mistakes Executives Make With Newsweek

 The most common mistake is treating the Expert Forum as a press release service.
-Newsweek's editorial team reviews Expert Forum submissions and will decline pieces that read as promotional, mention specific products or services without editorial necessity, or fail to deliver a genuine perspective on a real issue.
-The $1,500 investment covers access to the program and editorial support — it does not guarantee publication of content that does not meet Newsweek's standards.
+Newsweek's editorial team reviews Expert Forum submissions and will typically decline pieces that read as promotional, mention specific products or services without editorial necessity, or fail to deliver a genuine perspective on a real issue.
+The membership fee covers access to the program and editorial support — it does not guarantee publication of content that does not meet Newsweek's standards.

 A second frequent mistake is writing for an industry audience.
 Executives who spend most of their professional writing time on trade publications, LinkedIn posts for industry peers, or internal company communications develop habits — specific terminology, assumed context, insider reference points — that do not translate to Newsweek's general audience.
 Every sentence needs to be readable by a smart person with no background in your industry whatsoever.